chrisgrieser/nvim-recorder/README.md

 `playMacro`.
 However, adding the status line components to `lualine` will cause the plugin to load before you start or play a recording.

-To avoid this, the statusline components need to be loaded only in the plugin's `config`.
+To avoid this, the status line components need to be loaded only in the plugin's `config`.
 The drawback of this method is that no component is shown when until you start or play a recording (which you can completely disregard when you set `clear = true`, though).